 The simplest form of protection against site failures is to create database backups using RMAN and store them offsite.
 You can restore the database to another host.
 However, this technique can be time-consuming, and the backup may not be current.
 Maintaining one or more standby databases in a Data Guard environment enables you to provide continuous database service if the production site fails.

 A computer failure outage occurs when the system running the database becomes unavailable because it has shut down or is no longer accessible.
-Examples of computers failures include hardware and operating system failures.
+Examples of computer failures include hardware and operating system failures.

 The following Oracle features protect against or help respond to computer failures: